Lucy Bernholz, Ph.D.

 C. Wolcott Henry

 C. Wolcott Henry, a former chairman of the National Philanthropic Trust, is also president and director of the Curtis and Edith Munson Foundation and the Henry Foundation, two private foundations which support natural resource conservation.
-Henry serves on the board of the World Wildlife Fund, and on the advisory boards of the American Fisheries Society, National Fish and Wildlife Foundation, Kellogg Graduate School of Management at Northwestern University and Kellogg Environmental Research Center.
+Mr. Henry previously served on the board of the World Wildlife Fund, FotoWeekDC and the Divers Alert Network and the Ocean Conservancy.
+He serves on the advisory boards of the Smithsonian Ocean Science Initiative, the Frost Museum of Science, and the Reef Environmental Education Foundation, and on the national council of World Wildlife Fund-US.
 He is a graduate of Denison University with an M.M. from Kellogg Graduate School of Management.

 Steven A. Kantor